 Unless there’s something you need it for, no. Most users only use their disc drive once: when installing Windows.
 If you have another PC and a USB stick on hand, however, you can create a USB Windows installer that you can use instead, saving you the trouble of installing a disc drive that you’re only going to use once.
 If you ever need one later, you can always buy one.

-If you want.
-We recommend at least having a case intake and exhaust fan.
-If you have both of those things, you should be fine- feel free to add more intake and exhaust fans as you please to lower your case temps.
+This depends on your case.
+We recommend having at least one intake (blowing air into the case from the front) and an exhaust fan (blowing air out the back of the case).
+If you have both of those, you should be fine- feel free to add more intake and exhaust fans as you please to lower your case temps.

 You’ll need the following: